(Note: this thread is currently being revised. Additional information will be added as soon as possible!)

 Formica pratensis Queen with Host Workers, By Lusatica

 For those of you who sadly did not succeed in getting your parasitic queen past the founding stages, I send my condolences.
 Sometimes, despite everything you do and try, things still don’t go as planned.
-If your queen has died, then there isn’t really anything you can do at this point besides go and try to find another.
+If your queen has died, there isn’t really anything you can do at this point besides go and try to find another.
 If she is still alive but her host workers are dead, you could try to repeat the process.
 On the second go, I would try to get a different host species if you weren’t 100% sure on the exact ID of your queen.
 Possibly, you just got the wrong host species.

 (Raptiformica) Formica sanguinea Group